Peace Corps Volunteer

 Is there anyway a 21 year old with a degree in Social Work could get accepted into the Peace Corps?
 I'm incredibly interested but concerned my career choice in social work and nonprofit organization won't allow me to.
 Thank you!

-Asked by Kay P about 10 years ago
+Asked by Kay P over 10 years ago

 Yes, it's possible to get accepted into Peace Corps, no matter what your career choice.
 Social work and Nonprofit work are both two very excellent interests that will appeal to a Peace Corps recruiter, not make them think you're not a good fit.